The University of Toledo Admission

 CCP student participation

-CCP students may use their student ID to access any of the facilities that other UToledo students use — Recreation Center, library, computer labs, Learning Enhancement Center, Writing Center, Career Services and more.
+CCP students may use their student ID to access any of the facilities that other UToledo students use — Recreation Center, library, computer labs, Learning Enhancement Center, Writing Center, Rocket Career Center and more.
 You also may attend UToledo athletic events for free.

 You may participate in high school athletics, as long as you meet the requirements of your school district.